 The video has since been deleted.

-Outside of being haunted, the Pfister has all the amenities: a fitness center, an indoor pool, room service, a business center, great views of downtown Milwaukee, Well Spa + Salon and more.
+Outside of being haunted, the Pfister hotel has all the modern amenities: a fitness center, an indoor pool, room service, a business center, great views of downtown Milwaukee, Well Spa + Salon and more.

 Plus, it's a short eight-minute drive to American Family Field.
 Some MLB players couldn't care less.
 The hauntings have gone far enough where some refuse to stay at the hotel.
 They're willing to spend their own money to avoid the voodoo.

 My take?
 I think the ghosts are on the Brewers' payroll.
 They're playing chess before the first pitch is thrown.